thruthesky/old-firebase-backend/README.md

 * For instance, if the user is on 'profile' page and refreshes the site, then the app will be in 'pending' while booting.

-  * The app will try to get user profile since the user is on 'profile' page BUT the app may be in 'pending'.
+  * If the app tries to get user profile, the app may be in 'pending' state for user login.
-  * So, there will be an error.
+  * So, this may throw an error.
-  * To avoid the error, developer can check login status and wait until 'pending' status changes to 'login' or 'logout'.
+  * To avoid the error, user `UserService.loadProfile` subscription.
-  * But this is tedious.

-* Use `UserService.checkLogin( loginCallback, logoutCallback, errorCallback )` to know if user has logged in or not.

-  * You don't have to worry about 'pending' with `checkLogin` since it will callback after `onAuthStateChanged()`.